Amitabh-K/Password-Generator/README.md

 ### Content based on usercase

-This app will runs in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.

 The user will be prompted to choose from the following password criteria:

 * Length (must be between 8 and 128 characters)